hazraChandrima/vimrc/README.md

 ---

 ## Low-key features this vimrc offers
-- Gruvbox colorscheme with a dark background
+- Gruvbox/Archery colorscheme with a dark background
 - ALE for asynchronous linting
 - NERDTree for file navigation
 - Custom status line with Git branch display